Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 OpenTelemetry openTelemetry = sdkBuilder.build().getOpenTelemetrySdk();
 ```

-You can also se the connection string in the code:
+You can also set the connection string in the code:
 ```java readme-sample-autoconfigure
 AutoConfiguredOpenTelemetrySdkBuilder sdkBuilder = AutoConfiguredOpenTelemetrySdk.builder();
 AzureMonitor.customize(sdkBuilder, "{connection-string}");